nixphp/framework/docs/pages/events.md

 # Events

-PHPico includes a minimal yet powerful event system that allows you to hook into different parts of the application lifecycle.
+NixPHP includes a minimal yet powerful event system that allows you to hook into different parts of the application lifecycle.

 You can register listeners for specific events and execute custom code when those events are fired.